Money

 The amount you owe on your home loan.

-The number of years left on your home loan.
+The number of years left on your home loan (typically 25 or 30 years, though some lenders now offers 40-year mortgages)

 Once you’ve entered these details, our rate change calculator will give you an estimate of your current and new minimum repayments.
 It’ll also give you the estimated repayment change.
 You can choose to see weekly, fortnightly or monthly repayments.